What is Diabetes Distress?

-Dr. Fisher, and Dr. William Polonsky, President of BDI, developed the Diabetes Distress Scales for people with Type 1 diabetes (T1DDS) and Type 2 diabetes (DDS) as well as scales for parents of children with Type 1 diabetes and partners of people who live with diabetes.
+Dr. Fisher, and Dr. William Polonsky, president of BDI, developed the Diabetes Distress Scales for people with type 1 diabetes (T1D) and type 2 diabetes (T2D) as well as scales for parents of children with type 1 diabetes and partners of people who live with diabetes.
 Depending on a person’s type of diabetes or connection to the care of a person, each scale was developed for healthcare professionals to use as a tool to generate discussions with their patients about the emotional side of diabetes, which is usually not given a good deal of attention.

-The 7 major sources of DD among T1D adults (BDI)
+The seven major sources of DD among T1D adults (BDI)

 Feeling that one’s blood sugar numbers have a life of their own; e.g., “feeling that no matter how hard I try with my diabetes, it will never be good enough.”